-These Greek vegetarian stuffed aubergine/eggplant (yemista) recipe is so easy to make.
-These aubergine make the perfect vegetarian meal in themselves.
+This Greek vegetarian stuffed aubergine/eggplant (yemista) recipe is so easy to make and packed with amazing flavours.
+Rich and creamy with the added texture to the filling these stuffed aubergines make the perfect vegetarian meal in themselves.
 But you can serve them as a side dish too.

 Greek vegetarian stuffed aubergine/eggplant